bxparks/AceButton/examples/AutoBenchmark/README.md

 * Upgrade STM32duino Core from 1.9.0 to 2.0.0.
 * Upgrade SparkFun SAMD Core from 1.8.1 to 1.8.3.
 * No significant change in CPU times.

+**v1.9.2**
+* Remove SAMD21 since I can no longer flash them using latest tool chain.

 ## Results